QuentinRa/blog.quentinra.dev/programming-languages/low-level/cpp/index.md

 #### Constructors

-Every class has a public, parameterless constructor called the **default constructor**.
+Every class has a public, parameterless [constructor](/programming-languages/_paradigm/oo.md#constructors). called the **default constructor**.
 Explicitly adding a constructor will delete it.

 ```cpp
 struct XXX {